 So you won’t be penalized by the federal government, starting in 2019, if you buy a health plan that doesn’t provide minimum essential coverage.
 But it’s important to understand that you’ll have lesser quality coverage that won’t include the ACA’s consumer protections and might leave you with significant gaps in your coverage if and when you need to use it.

 Minimum essential coverage includes all new major medical health plans sold since 2014 — all of which are fully compliant with the ACA, including plans purchased outside the exchange.
 It also includes grandmothered and grandfathered plans that were already in force prior to 2014 (those plans are not fully compliant with the ACA, but they meet the definition of minimum essential coverage).
 And it includes employer-sponsored plans and government-sponsored plans (VA, Medicare, Medicaid, CHIP).

-Minimum essential coverage does NOT include short-term / temporary health insurance, travel insurance, workers’ comp, supplemental coverage, specific disease policies, dental/vision plans, or medical discount plans.
-Those plans are not regulated by the ACA, and regardless of when they were purchased, a person who relies solely on one of those plans in place of real health insurance between 2014 and 2018 would have been subject to the ACA’s penalty for being uninsured, unless he or she is eligible for an exemption from the penalty.
+Minimum essential coverage does NOT include short-term / temporary health insurance, travel insurance, workers’ comp, fixed indemnity plans, supplemental coverage, specific disease policies, dental/vision plans, or medical discount plans.
+Those plans are not regulated by the ACA, and regardless of when they were purchased, a person who relied solely on one of those plans in place of real health insurance between 2014 and 2018 would have been subject to the ACA’s penalty for being uninsured, unless he or she was eligible for an exemption from the penalty.